-The following charts compares the TransformTO targets with the targets needed to keep below Toronto's cumulative emission limits for keeping global temperature increases of 1.5oC or less than 2oC.
+The following chart compares the TransformTO targets with the targets needed to keep below Toronto's cumulative emission limits for keeping global temperature increases of 1.5oC or less than 2oC.

 The population-based targets are more ambitious than the proposed TransformTO plan targets (red line).
-It would be possible to meet the limit for 2oC by approximately 2038 if the recommended targets (dark blue) were met.
+It would be possible to meet the limit for 2oC by approximately 2038 if the recommended targets (blue) were met.

 The population-based emission reduction targets for 1.5oC or below 2oC are in this table (percentages are those below 1990 annual emissions of 27.05 MtCO2e)

 * the 65% target is a a proposed target in the most recent TransformTO plan.
-It has not yet been approved by City Council.
+It has not been approved by City Council (as of June 2017).